 Explore the Wonders of the Universe

-Join us for stargazing events at our observatory.
+Join us for stargazing events at our observatory, and visit us at Church on Sunday's at 10:30.

-Join us for stargazing events at our observatory.
+Join us for stargazing events at our observatory, and visit us at Church on Sunday's at 10:30.

 Discover the research areas and projects conducted by the Valmont Observatory researchers.
 Learn about the cutting-edge technologies and methods used in our studies of exoplanets, dark matter, and cosmology.
 The observatory's founder worked on the Hubble and James Webb telescopes, as well as numerous other scientific missions for NASA and the European Space Agency.